Reconciling model-X and doubly robust approaches to conditional independence testing: resampling distribution converges to normal

 \begin{definition} For each $n$, let $W_n$ be a random variable and let $\mathcal F_n$ be a $\sigma$-algebra.
 Then, we say $W_n$ converges in distribution to a random variable $W$ conditionally on $\mathcal F_n$ if

 We denote this relation via $W_n \mid \mathcal F_n \convdp W$. \end{definition}

-Based on an extension of the Lyapunov central limit theorem to conditional convergence in distribution (Theorem~\ref{thm:conditional-clt}), we get the following result: \begin{theorem} \linktoproof{proof:thm:normal-limit} Suppose the sequences of true and learned laws $\law_n$ and $\lawhat_n$ satisfy the following two nondegeneracy properties:
+Based on an extension of the Lyapunov central limit theorem to conditional convergence in distribution (Theorem~\ref{thm:conditional-clt}), we get the following result: \begin{theorem} Suppose the sequences of true and learned laws $\law_n$ and $\lawhat_n$ satisfy the following two nondegeneracy properties:

 If the conditional Lyapunov condition

 is satisfied for some $\delta > 0$, then

 and therefore